Student Code of Conduct

 - Open Container: Possessing open containers of alcohol in a public place.

 - Providing Access to Minors: Providing alcohol to or purchasing alcohol for individuals under the age of 21.
 This includes, but is not limited to, allowing underage individuals access to alcohol and allowing underage drinking in a University residence.
-Students who wish to possess alcohol in their University residence legally should ensure that alcohol is properly secured and only accessible by individuals legally able to consume.
-It should be noted that students under the age of 21 can also be held accountable for violating this policy.
+Students who wish to possess alcohol in their University residence legally should ensure that alcohol is adequately secured and only accessible by individuals legally able to consume it.
+Students under the age of 21 can also be held accountable for violating this policy.

 - Irresponsible Use: Hosting, encouraging, or participating in drinking games or other reckless drinking behavior or being publicly intoxicated.
 Public intoxication is defined as being in a public place while under the influence of alcohol to the degree that it may endanger self, others, or property or may cause a disruption to others.